 - Which actions drive additional visitors or repeat visits?

-- What visitor activity is signal and what activity is noise?
+- Which visitor activity is signal?
+Which one is noise?

 - What are the specific circumstances that lead to success or failure?